nickzoic/countess-batch/README.md

 ## Inputs

-* SampleSheet.csv (?)
+* `SampleSheet.csv` from which we extract gene/library/replicate/bin
-* Paired FASTQ files in a directory
+* Already paired FASTQ files in a directory, with a certain structure.
-* Barcode variant map *OR* Barcode sequence map and target sequence
+* Barcode variant map *OR* Barcode sequence map and target sequence.

+Input directories are never written to.

 ## Outputs

-* One or more .ini files which can be run with `countess_cmd`.
+One or more .ini files which can be run with `countess_cmd`.

+These files are already customized with the appropriate file locations derived from the Sample Sheet and the command line options.

 ## Running